How to Analyse Balance Sheet For An E-Commerce Business?

-Thus, a business needs to pay such unpaid taxes of a given year in the next financial year.
-Such a shortfall in taxes is referred to as the deferred tax liability in the given financial year.
-This becomes payable in the next financial year along with the next year’s tax.
+Thus, a business must pay unpaid taxes for a given year in the next financial year.
+Such a tax shortfall is the deferred tax liability in the given financial year.
+This becomes payable in the next financial year and year’s tax.

 Long Term Provisions refer to the amount kept aside to cover a future liability or decrease in the value of an asset.
 Such a provision is not a saving.
 Rather, it is an acknowledgment in advance of a liability that may arise in the future.